rangertaha/messaging-patterns/README.rst

 Queue
 _____

-The Queue is the RabbitMQ Server, which uses AMQP to communicate.
-This receives messages, stores them, and lets the consumer pick them up when ready.
+The Queue is the RabbitMQ server, which uses AMQP for communication.
+It receives and stores messages, allowing the consumer to retrieve them when ready.

 .. code-block:: python